 Age 92 Jean Jacquet has held various offices: Chairman of Faïence et Cristal de France until 2012, Chairman of the Board of Directors of UEM (USINE D'ELECTRICITE DE Nationality French METZ) from 1988 to 2010, Chairman and Chief Executive Officer of Somergie (the Member of a committee No Metz urban public-private waste management company) until 2011, and Chairman and Chief Executive Officer of TCRM (Metz area public transport system) until 2010.
 Number of shares held 2,000 He began his career at the Renault Group, as Director of Purchasing and International First appointed date General Meeting of June 30, 2010 Cooperation, then as Commercial Director of Saviem, Director of International Operations at RVI, and finally as General Manager of the Renault Coach/Bus Division.
 Most recent reappointment General Meeting of June 28, 2024 He was then Chairman and Chief Executive Officer of Unimetal/Ascometal from 1984 to 1988 and Chairman of the Special Steel Dealers' Union (UNAS) from 1988 to 1999.
-He has also served as Chairman of the Supervisory Board of Winwise, Director of Term ends 2026 The Matz National Engineering School, Chairman of the Inter-Ministerial Development Mission for the development of the Longwy European Hub, Chairman of the Board of Directors of the Metz Power Plant, Deputy Vice-Chairman of the French National Association of Electricity Concessions and Vice-Chairman of the Metz Urban District (now the Metz Metropolitan Urban District Grouping).
+He has also served as Chairman of the Supervisory Board of Winwise, Director of Term ends 2026 The Mat also served as forminant of the Supervisory board of winisterial Development the Metz National Engineering School, Chairman of the Inter-Ministerial Development Mission for the development of the Longwy European Hub, Chairman of the Board of Directors of the Metz Power Plant, Deputy Vice-Chairman of the French National Association of Electricity Concessions and Vice-Chairman of the Metz Urban District (now the Metz Metropolitan Urban District Grouping).
 He is a graduate of the Paris Institute of Political Studies and holds a law degree.
-Main areas of expertise: - Company Administration; - Strategy and M&A - Metal industry.
+Main areas of expertise: Company Administration; Strategy and M&amp;A Metal industry.